larsr/bahnhof-openvpn-client/README.md

       bahnhof

-If it is stopped it can be restarted with `docker start vpn`.
+If the instance is stopped it can be restarted with `docker start vpn`, or just removed and recreated with the above command or `./RUN`.

-Check the ip address it got with
+4. If you want to, check the IP address it got with

     docker exec -ti vpn curl ifconfig.me